denten-papers/blunt-instrumental/blunt.md

 publishing record.
-The computational turn sweeping all forms of knowledge formation is enabled by common toolsets, by collective methodological assumptions, and through shared standards of academic exposition (clarity, concision, and reproducibility).[^14] DH is primed to join that conversation, but only if its conceptual apparatus does not evolve in isolation.
+The computational turn sweeping all forms of knowledge formation is enabled by common toolsets, by collective methodological assumptions, and through shared standards of academic exposition (clarity, concision, and reproducibility).
+DH is primed to join that conversation, but only if its conceptual apparatus does not evolve in isolation.
 Working as a digital humanist or a new media scholar means taking on extra responsibilities: to do well by history when writing history, to make things that last when making things, and to do good science when doing science.